last Command in Linux: Check Login History

 last Command Options

 last accepts several options that allow you to limit, format, and filter the output.
-In this section, we’ll cover the most common ones.
+In this section, we will cover the most common ones.

-To specify the number of lines you’d like to be printed on the command line, pass the number preceded by a single hyphen to last.
+To specify the number of lines you would like to be printed, pass the number preceded by a single hyphen to last.
 For example, to print only the last ten login sessions you would type:

 last -10

-Use the -s (--since) and -t (--until) option to tell last to display the lines since or until the specified time.
+Use the -s (--since) and -t (--until) options to tell last to display the lines since or until the specified time.
 These two options are often used together to define a time interval for which you want the information to be retrieved.
-For example to display the login records from Feb 13 to Feb 18, you would run:
+For example, to display the login records from March 1 to March 5, 2026, you would run:

 YYYYMMDDhhmmss